 2016: Extended Environmental Impact report

 2016-2017 Completed a concrete pier/ferry ramp at a cost of $250,000 that included dynamiting into the basalt rock where the proposed tunnel starts and will need to be completed into the side of the mountain for an additional 492 feet.
+Alternatively, Predock designed from our pier a vertical, normal elevator, with extended cat walk.

 2017 – 2020: Offers of capital only from organizations/groups that did not align with protecting the island